 According to Wikipedia, p38 of the book The Wind and Beyond written by Theodore von Kármán with Lee Edson, published in 1967 by Little, Brown and Company contained the following description of the folding of a paper plane by Ludwig Prandtl at the 1924 banquet of the International Union of Theoretical and Applied Mechanics.
 'Prandtl was also somewhat impulsive.
 I recall that on one occasion at a rather dignified dinner meeting following a conference in Delft, Holland, my sister, who sat next to him at the table, asked him a question on the mechanics of flight.
 He started to explain; in the course of it he picked up a paper menu and fashioned a small model airplane, without thinking where he was.
 It landed on the shirtfront of the French Minister of Education, much to the embarrassment of my sister and others at the banquet.'
 I have not been able to locate this source to check the reference.

-Margaret Campbell's Paper Toy Making, first published in 1936, contains diagrams for the traditional paper dart but also a version of the Swallow design in which the tail is shaped by curving cuts rather than straight folds.
+Margaret Campbell's Paper Toy Making, first published in 1936, contains diagrams for both the traditional paper dart and a version of the Swallow in which the tail is shaped by curving cuts rather than straight folds.